This article appears as part of the Winds of Change newsletter.

 What does that mean for COP29 and the global effort to reduce emissions?
 Does a likely future withdrawal of the United States mean that everyone in Baku should give up and go back home?
 Will all the efforts made there end upTrumped?

-A sense of the scale of the issue is there in a comment by envoy and senior advisor to Joe Biden, John Podesta: “This is not the end of our fight for a cleaner safer planet.
+A sense of what's at stake is there in a comment by envoy and senior advisor to Joe Biden, John Podesta: “This is not the end of our fight for a cleaner safer planet.
 Facts are still facts.
 Science is still science.
 The fight is bigger than one election, one political cycle in one country.”

-One of these can be found in an Oxford University study, published in the run up to the conference, which surveyed thirty major countries net zero implementation and gave a detailed view of how economic rules align with climate goals.
+One of these can be found in an Oxford University study, published today, which surveyed how net zero goals are aligning up with implementation in thirty major economies (G20+).
 It notes: “While the incoming Trump Administration will likely reverse climate rules in the US, the global spread of mandatory rules on net zero – with new rules in 21 jurisdictions ranging from Europe, to China, to South Africa coming into effect from 2023 onwards – means companies face global compliance obligations.”

 Or as Professor Thomas Hale of Oxford University’s Blavatnik School of Government, co-lead for the project, put it: “There’s been huge growth in rules around net zero in just the last year, not just in Europe but in jurisdictions like South Africa, Turkey, and California.
 While the incoming Trump administration may try to roll back federal policies, firms operating around the world will be looking at their growing global regulatory obligations.”